 HMO: There is typically no limit on the amount of health-care costs in a given year.
 These costs are usually minimal co-payments, so your out-of-pocket expenses can be quite limited.
 But keep in mind that while some HMOs will cover specialized treatment from non-network physicians when the HMO itself doesn’t provide such treatment, others will not.
 You could end up paying for this treatment yourself.
 Talk to your insurance carrier or your employer’s plan administrator.

 PPO: Health-care costs paid out of your own pocket (deductibles and coinsurance) are limited to an annual maximum.
-Typically, your out-of-pocket costs for network care are capped at a fixed amount.
+Typically, the out-of-pocket costs for network care are capped at a fixed amount.
 If you are treated outside the network, you’ll of course pay more.
 The maximum annual cap for non-network treatment can be twice the amount of network care.

 So, which system is better for you?